james481/cat-trainer/docs/index.md

 ## Next Steps

 Along with some additional features and software tuning still to be done, I did a bit of research to see if I could find anything like this already being made or sold.
 So far I've yet to come up with anything similar, so I've decided to take steps on patenting this technology while evaluating if it has any commercial potential, and currently this device is patent pending.
-If you're interested in building these for commercial sale, please [contact me](http://www.jamescwatts.com).
-That said, I would love to see anyone else build their own version to use at home, and would be excited to hear about any improvements you may come up with.
+If you're interested in building one these, please [contact me](http://www.jamescwatts.com).
+That said, I would love to hear from you if you want to build your own version to use at home, and would be excited to hear about any improvements you may come up with.

 ---